It’s Foxtail Season

 FREE COMMUNITY PACK WALK TOMORROW

 If you want to enjoy walking and socializing with your dogs, this is the perfect opportunity – it’s free!
 A+ Dog Training wants to get to know you, your family, and your dog!
 Join us for a walk and meet other dogs and their owners.
-Walks last 45-60 minutes, and there are open sidewalks and
+Walks last 45-60 minutes, with open sidewalks and plenty of

 Read more